Prag8855/aab/content/guides/german-health-insurance.md

 When you lose your job, you sometimes get [one month of free health insurance](/guides/losing-your-job#what-happens-to-your-health-insurance).

 If you are a [EU](/glossary/European%20Union) citizen, you can sometimes use your [insurance from your home country](#insurance-from-other-eu-countries).
 This is great if you get free health insurance in your home country.

+When you get free health insurance, you must still choose an insurer.

 ### What public insurance covers